 - 3 tablespoons brown sugar

-While the chicken is baking mix together the BBQ sauce.
-Add all of the ingredients into a medium bowl and mix well.
+- While the chicken is baking make the BBQ sauce. combine the ketchup, mustard, Worcestershire sauce, and brown sugar together and mix well.
 Set aside.

-Place back in the oven and bake for another hour.
-Remove from oven and enjoy.
+- Cover with the aluminum foil and place back in the oven and bake another hour.

 - Remove the skin from the drumsticks.
 I find that the skin gets soggy when baked with the sauce.